 The growing emphasis on personal responsibility coupled with rising health care costs has increased the demand for qualified professionals.

 The Pohl Recreation Center allows students to maintain a healthy lifestyle while pursuing a degree.
-It contains two pools, a 14,500-square-foot weight room, walking and jogging track, aerobics rooms, climbing wall and courts for basketball, badminton and volleyball.
+It contains two swimming pools, a 14,500-square-foot weight room, walking and jogging track, aerobics rooms, climbing wall and courts for basketball, badminton and volleyball.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
+Each year, 3,900 students transfer to UNT.
+More information about the center is at transition.unt.edu.